Sciance-Inc/core.dashboards_store/README.md

   * jade
 * **Sources** :
   * *populations* : The dashboard requiers some population tables to be defined in you css-specific repository.
 Please, refers to `core.tbe/models/prospectif_cdep/adapters/sources.yml` to get the implementation details.
+  * *employees_status* : The dashboard requiers some employees status tables to be defined in you css-specific repository.
+Please, refers to `core.tbe/models/prospectif_cdep/adapters/sources.yml` to get the implementation details.
+  * *employees_status* : The dashboard requiers some employees status tables to be defined in you css-specific repository.
+Please, refers to `core.tbe/models/prospectif_cdep/adapters/sources.yml` to get the implementation details.
 * **Dashboards**

 #### Dbt project specification